 ACADEMIC FEES FEE TYPE AND AMOUNT DESCRIPTION Audit student 50% of the normal course fee See Registration Information.
-Degree program non-credit work experience and Co- operative Education Subject to change Fees charged to students for non-credit work experience, Co-operative Education, professional development courses and program-specific fees may differ from the fees for full courses.
+Degree program non-credit work experience and Co- Fees charged to students for non-credit work experience, Co-operative Education, professional development courses and program-specific fees may differ from the fees for full courses.
 For further details see the online fee table.

-International/Non-resident student See fee schedule International Students defined as students who do not have Canadian Citizenship Status or Permanent Resident Status in Canada are required to pay fees based on the International Student Fee Schedule Unclassified Registration Fee \$75, non-refundable Applicable to all students who register as an "unclassified student".
+operative Education Subject to change International/Non-resident student See fee schedule International Students defined as students who do not have Canadian Citizenship Status or Permanent Resident Status in Canada are required to pay fees based on the International Student Fee Schedule Unclassified Registration Fee \$75, non-refundable Applicable to all students who register as an "unclassified student".
 This amount is not credited toward tuition fees.
 Prior Learning Assessment and Recognition (PLAR) 50% of course fee is assessed Applicable to students requesting assessment and recognition of prior learning.
 See Transfer Credit and Evaluation of Prior Learning.
 Re-registration \$150, non-refundable Applicable to students whose registration is cancelled due to non-payment of tuition and/or other fees.
 Reinstatement is subject to course availability.
 This amount is not credited toward tuition fees.
 Special programs applicable for fall/winter only Aviation : Flight training fees are assigned to the flight training hours.
 Flight training fees are subject to change depending on operating costs for aircraft and related services and are due immediately upon registration.
 Contact the program directly for more information.
-Bachelor of Interior Design has unique tuition and fee structure due to the cost of delivery.
+Bachelor of Interior Design has a unique tuition and fee structure due to the cost of delivery.
 This includes a program fee assessed by term based on the student's full-time or part-time status.
-Bachelor of Communications, Broadcast Media Studies has unique tuition and fee structure due to the cost of delivery.
+Bachelor of Communications, Broadcast Media Studies has a unique tuition and fee structure due to the cost of delivery.
 This includes a program fee assessed by term based on the student's full-time or part-time status.
-Bachelor of Social Work has unique tuition and fee structure due to the cost of delivery.
-This includes a program fee assessed by term based on the student's full-time or part-time status
+Bachelor of Social Work has a unique tuition and fee structure due to the cost of delivery.
+This includes a program fee assessed by term based on the student's full-time or part-time status Technology Enhanced Resource Fees Instructors may utilize Technology Enhanced Resources including but not limited to: web space, online simulations, software-based classroom response systems, and supplementary software assessment(s).
+The maximum cost permitted per three-credit course for Technology Enhanced Resources is \$125.
+The cost limit will be reviewed and adjusted accordingly on an annual basis.
+Students must be made aware of the associated costs and technical requirements for use of this technology prior to the first day of classes for each semester.
+This information must also be provided in the course outline.